FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Fortunately, in today’s connected world, you can use load hauling bids on dozens of load board sites to connect with shippers.
 Business networks and agreements with load freight brokers are also useful in ensuring you get continuous cargo loads for your chosen routes.

-In this article, we look at how to bid on hauling loads and review some of the best bidding sites.
+In this article, we look at how to bid on shipping loads to haul and review some of the best bidding sites.

 Bidding on shipping loads is an essential part of the load haul business.
 This is how shippers connect with truckers willing and able to transport their goods to the required destination, at the right time and price.